Kelpering/EVIT-MindMap/README.md

 IMAP (Internet Message Access Protocol): A protocol to allow for the retrieval of email from a centralized server.
 Allows for multiple devices to receive the same mail.

+Question 1:
+What is the difference between HTTP and HTTPS, and why is HTTPS preferred for secure communication?

+Answer:
+HTTP (HyperText Transfer Protocol) is used to request and respond to servers for files or data.
+HTTPS (HTTP Secure) is an enhanced version of HTTP that implements SSL/TLS for encryption, ensuring secure communication by protecting data from eavesdropping and tampering.

+Question 2:
+How do IPv4 and IPv6 differ in addressing devices on the internet?

+Answer:
+IPv4 addresses are four octet byte strings used to identify devices on a network.
+IPv6, while functioning similarly in identifying devices, has a much larger address space, allowing for a vastly greater number of unique devices to be addressed compared to IPv4.

+Question 3:
+What protocol would you use to securely transfer files to a remote machine and why?

+Answer:
+You would use SFTP (SSH File Transfer Protocol) or FTPS (File Transfer Protocol Secure).
+SFTP is preferred if SSH access is available since it leverages the security of SSH.
+FTPS can be used when secure file transfers are required but without SSH access.